BathulaSrinuvas/git_github_tutorial/readme.txt

 "ls -- list of files"
-"git init gitproject -- start project"
-"git status: "
+"git init gitproject -- start project(project new repository)" "git status: "
 "what branch on your"
 "what files have changed"